ArmandPhilippot/wpcs-lint-fix/README.md

 Download all the files in this repository and place them in the root directory of your project (theme, plugin...).

+If your project already contains a composer.json or a package.json file, please check the packages to install them manually (either by copying the contents of the file or by command line).

 ## Usage

 Open the _phpcs.xml.dist_ file and replace "_yourPrefix_" and "_yourTextDomain_".

+### Composer

 Make sure [Composer](https://getcomposer.org/) is installed on your system.
 Then: